glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Though the fonts cannot be included (for licensing reasons) in the repo itself, it is safe to assume that whoever is running the binary has put the correct font files in the asset folder.
+These fonts are properly licensed and may be used with this project.